Personalized Care for Parkinson's Disease

 - Social workers

-The Parkinson’s Disease and Movement Disorders Center at St. Charles Hospital (Port Jefferson, NY) provides personalized treatment for adults diagnosed with Parkinson's disease.
+The Parkinson’s Disease Specialty Care Center at St. Charles Hospital (Port Jefferson, NY) provides personalized treatment for adults diagnosed with Parkinson's disease.
 Your disease management plan includes customized physical therapy, occupational therapy and speech therapy to help you overcome physical and verbal challenges that interfere with everyday tasks like holding a conversation, walking, dressing, cooking and using a phone.
+Access can often be close to home with our satellite therapy centers throughout Long Island.

 As Long Island's leader in rehabilitation services, St. Charles Hospital gives you access to the highest level of rehabilitative care and the latest and most innovative treatments.
-St. Charles Hospital is also a designated Information and Resource Center by the American Parkinson Disease Association.
+St. Charles Hospital is also a designated Information and Resource Center by the American Parkinson Disease Association (APDA).

 Early intervention is critical for Parkinson's disease treatment.
 Our rehabilitation experts at St. Charles Hospital are committed to discussing, developing and implementing a comprehensive plan that provides you with comfort, convenience and quality of life.